NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Nihon Kohden semi-quantitative CO2 kit sets with traditional mainstream transducer

-How come the manufacturer is not aware Semi-quantitative CO2 measurements are only estimates?
+The manufacturer is not aware semi-quantitative CO2 measurements are only estimates

 To save costs, the semi-quantitative kit sets do not make measurement during the inspiration phase.
 The important point is there is a measurement duty cycle and it is as shown; there is no way to know the actual CO2 measurements during the inspiration phase because CO2 measurements are not made.